Veronika of Desenice: Marriage and persecution

 Veronika was of lesser status, and Frederick's father Hermann II was greatly opposed to the marriage.

-The chronicles of the Counts of Celje suggest he had his son arrested and, while holding him prisoner, initiated a trial against Veronika accusing her of witchcraft.
-She was acquitted by the court.
+Emperor Sigismund called upon Frederick, and on his arrival had him captured and returned to his father.
+The chronicles of the Counts of Celje suggest he had his son arrested and, while holding him prisoner, initiated a witch trial against Veronika, accusing her of having enchanted Frederick and attempted to murder Hermann II by poison.